antoniosarosi/sqlite2-btree-visualizer/README.md

 # SQLite 2.8.1 for learning / debugging

+Modified version of SQLite 2.8.1 that allows visualizing the BTree structure easily.
 Original source code downloaded from here: https://www.sqlite.org/src/info/590f963b6599e4e2

-## Why SQLite 2.8.1 ?
+## Why SQLite 2.8.1?

 I wanted to visualize how the BTree pages evolve on disk as records are added to database tables.
 Initially, I cloned the